Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Training and Simulation Results

-After the initialization of the networks, the skill policy is trained for 5000 episodes, following the algorithm provided in \cite{DIAYN}.
+After the initialization of the networks, the skill policies are trained for 10000 episodes, following the algorithm in \cite{DIAYN}.
+To enhance the efficacy of the training method, we introduce controlled randomness: After a skill policy selects the actions, the ego vehicle is updated with the replacement actions $a^{train}=a+a^{rand}$ and $l_p^{train}=l_p+l_p^{rand}$, where $a^{rand}$ is sampled from normal distribution with mean 0 and standard deviation 1, and $l_p^{rand}$ is sampled from uniform distribution in the range [-0.1,0.1].
+The controlled randomness elevates the quality and diversity of the acquired skills, which increases their utility as low-level policies.

-The skill policies obtained at the end of this process vary in complexity and usefulness.
-Some policies go to a specific coordinate and come to a stop.
-Some keep speeding up until a collision with a vehicle or until the agent reaches the end of the merging region without merging.
-It is noted that a skill that permits a collision can be useful if the high level agent learns to pair this skill with another one, where the combined skill-set provides a desired trajectory without collision.
+The skill policies obtained at the end of this process vary in complexity.
+Some policies make the vehicle go to a specific coordinate and come to a stop, while another one makes it keep speeding up until a collision with another vehicle.
+It is noted that a skill that permits a collision can be useful if the high-level agent learns to pair this skill with another one, where the combined skill-set provides a desired trajectory without collision.

-Two examples of the skill policies are given in Figures 3 and 4.
-In these figures, the red and the blue rectangles represent the ego vehicle and the environment vehicles, respectively.
-The red vertical line is the coordinate where the ego vehicle makes a lane change.
+Two examples of the skill policies are given in figures 3 and 4.
+In these figures, the red vehicle is the ego vehicle, and blue vehicles constitute the environment.
+The red vertical line in figure 3 is the coordinate where the ego vehicle makes a lane change.
 The top frame is the starting frame and each following row represents the progression of the scenario, from top to bottom.

-In figure 3, the ego vehicle merges in front of a vehicle in the highway lane and leads it until the end of the road.
-Such a policy may be useful when the gap between highway-lane vehicles are small.

-In figure 4, the ego vehicle speeds up and merges in the middle of two vehicles, then keeps speeding up until it collides with the vehicle in front.
-As explained above, this policy may be useful for a high-speed, high-level DQN agent if the agent learns to pair this skill with another one that slow down or maintain velocity when there is a close vehicle in front.
+In figure 3, the ego vehicle merges in between two vehicles and stays in the middle of them until the end of the road.
+Such a skill can be utilized by the higher level agent for merging, assuming that the relative velocity and distance values are appropriate.
+In figure 4, the ego vehicle keeps accelerating until it crashes into the end of the merging region.
+Even though this might look like a counterproductive strategy, it could be useful when paired with other skills.
+For example, it could be used to quickly pass by a vehicle on its left, which would then be followed by a merging skill.